Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Results

-Similar polar plots have been generated for significant wave height in the radial coordinate and mean wave direction in the angular coordinate (not shown here).
+Similar polar plots have been generated for significant wave height in the radial coordinate and mean wave direction in the angular coordinate (examples are provided in Appendix \ref{sec:appendix_e}).
 We see that the dependence of the residuals with these wave parameters is in line with the results obtained for wind speed and direction.
 The residuals also depend on the local pressure.
-By binning the error at intervals of 5 hPa, we see that the numerical model overestimates the meteorological component when the pressure is low and underestimates it when the pressure is high.
+By binning the error at intervals of 5 hPa, we see that the numerical model overestimates the meteorological component when the pressure is low and underestimates it when the pressure is high (not shown here).
 This is a general result valid for all the stations.
 Nevertheless, it must be interpreted with caution, as the domain regions with the highest and lowest pressure values observed also have fewer observations and therefore the highest uncertainties.